msillano/IoTwebUI/TuyaTablet/LEGGIMI.md

 5. Un particolare non presente nel manuale: il bordo superiore è removibile, offrendo accesso alle due SIM e TF (non usate in questo progetto)."Removing the top cover in one of the corners, there is a small notch to pull it with your fingernail so the cover comes off and there are the 3 slots for the cards."

 ### A. Installazione iniziale ###
-_Se il tablet o lo smartphone che volte usare non è nuovo,potete riportarlo alle condizioni di fabbrica con `Impostazioni > Backup e ripristino > Ripristino dati di fabbrica`: tornerà come nuovo!_
+_Se il tablet o lo smartphone che volete usare non è nuovo, potete riportarlo alle condizioni di fabbrica con `Impostazioni > Backup e ripristino > Ripristino dati di fabbrica`: tornerà come nuovo!_

 Le operazioni preliminari da effettuare sono:
 - impostare linguaggio 'italiano'